gwappa/python-BML/README.md

 # python-BML

-Biological Machine Learning in Python
+Machine learning for biology in Python

+License: CC-BY 4.0